01 of 09

 Halloween Beaded Spider Jewelry

 These beaded spider earrings are made of black glass crystal 12X8 mm drops for the body, 6 mm black glass faceted beads for the head and #11 Toho triangle beads for the legs.
-In addition, it uses 22g copper wire for the body wire and 24g copper wire for the legs.
+Also, it uses 22g copper wire for the body wire and 24g copper wire for the legs.

 These spiders are about 1 1/4 inch long and 1 1/4 inch wide.Continue to 2 of 9 below.